 Questions have come up regarding mass testing for the coronavirus.

 We want you to know that we share your desire to keep our residents and staff as safe as possible during this time.
-We are currently conducting weekly surveillance testing of residents and staff.
-To-date we have tested roughly 950 individuals.
-Several have been tested more than once.
-We participated earlier this month in a statewide baseline testing initiative for all North Carolina skilled nursing facilities.
-All employees and residents were tested by CVS/Omnicare as part of this statewide initiative.
+We have the capability to both rapid test and, when appropriate, confirmatory lab test, We are currently conducting at least weekly surveillance testing of residents and staff.

 Thank you for your thoughts, patience and support as we navigate through these unprecedented times.

 We continue to have questions regarding… can I and what types of snacks, food or drinks can I bring for my family member or loved one during the coronavirus visitation restrictions.

 We realize it is helpful to be able to drop off something for your loved one so everyone can feel connected.
 Or they’re calling because they miss a favorite dish, sandwich, snack or drink.